beginning of content

 How are blackouts diagnosed?

-If you have a blackout, your doctor will try to find the cause.
-They may conduct:
+If you have a blackout, your doctor or hospital medical team will try to find the cause.
+They may do:

 How are blackouts treated?